 The blue hue of Chefchaouen was distinctive in 1495 when the Jews escaped the Spanish equalization.
 However, this is one of the famous stories behind the blue color of the city.
 Whatever the reasons, the blue color of Chefchaouen made this little town unique and a famous destination in Morocco.

 Is the blue city in Morocco worth visiting?

 Definitely big Yes, Chefchaouen is brimming with the beauty that can make your vacation in Morocco a photogenic pleasure.
 It is a town you shouldn’t skip once you are in the north of Morocco or have enough time in the country.
 Once you explore the hectic of Marrakech, the Sand dunes of Merzouga, and the Medina of Fes.
 In Chefchaouen you will experience the charm and the calm of Morocco.

-Summer vacations in Morocco often choose Chefchaouen as the best destination therefore it’s very touristic and full of people during June, July and August.
+Summer vacations in Morocco often choose Chefchaouen as the best destination therefore it’s very tourist and full of people during June, July, and August.
 The journey to Chefchaouen still can be amazing and worth taking all the year-round.